Florida suspect accused of shooting deputy during traffic stop captured after 5-day manhunt

 In a statement obtained by WJAX-TV Monday, McDowell’s father, Richard, offered condolences to Moyers’ family and explained that his son was diagnosed with PTSD and became addicted to drugs after serving in the Marines.

 "I want to explain a few things about Patrick but please don’t think I’m making excuses for him or trying to rationalize his actions.
-After Patrick returned from Iraq he enrolled and sought help from the VA for depression, headaches, and nightmares," the statement says.
+After Patrick returned from Iraq he enrolled and sought help from the VA for depression, headaches and nightmares," the statement says.
 "He was diagnosed with PTSD and depression and some physical infirmities.
 At first, he was motivated to deal with his demons and started a family."

 CLICK HERE TO GET THE FOX NEWS APP

 "As time progressed, he slipped into a darker place.
-He had trouble with seizures, pain management, and sleep patterns.
+He had trouble with seizures, pain management and sleep patterns.
 He turned to drugs and quit going to his VA appointments.
 He started stealing to support his habit and was arrested," McDowell's father continued.
 "He was accepted into Veterans Treatment Court and was doing very well."